 Welcome to the Fred Wilson School of Pharmacy at High Point University in High Point, N.C.
 Our faculty and staff train clinicians who are dedicated to patient care in all settings and possess the skills and knowledge to practice pharmacy at the highest level possible.
 Our educational model includes a focus on the basic pharmaceutical knowledge and skills necessary to successfully make quality critical decisions combined with clinical training in various settings.

-Planning to start a PharmD program in 2020 or 2021?
+Planning to start a PharmD program in 2021?
 Consider applying Early Decision.
 View the 5 Benefits of Early Decision.

 Want to learn more?
 Contact us today!